PowerShell/PowerShell-RFC/1-Draft/RFC00XX-PredIctive-IntelliSense.md

 ## Extension Model Specification

-### Predictive Suggestion Contract to Support Addition Providers
+### Predictive Suggestion Contract to Support Additional Providers

 Below is an abbreviated code listing of the API contract to support suggestions from additional providers.